 If Radon is naturally in the environment why do I have to worry?

 Think of it like the sun.
 The sun is natural.
 We know that increased exposure to high levels of UV radiation from the sun can cause skin cancer.
 We wear sunscreen to protect ourselves from the sun.
 Radon is also a form of radiation.
 So in the same way we have to protect ourselves from high levels of radon.

-Radon can enter a house any place it finds an opening where the house contacts the soil: cracks in foundation walls and in floor slabs, construction joints, gaps around service pipes and support posts, floor drains and sumps, and inside walls.
+Radon can enter a house through any opening where the house contacts the soil: such as cracks in foundation walls and in floor slabs, construction joints, gaps around service pipes and support posts, floor drains and sumps, and cavities inside walls.
 Because of their closeness to the ground, basement and first floors typically have the highest radon levels.

-Are old homes are more likely to have higher radon levels?
+Are old homes more likely to have higher radon levels?

-All homes regardless of new or old, single or multi story, slab or with basement can have radon.
+All homes, regardless of when they were constructed or if they are single or multi-story, slab or have a basement, can have radon.

 The amount of Radon in a home will depend on many factors.
 First, radon concentrations will be higher in areas where there is a high uranium content of the soil.
 Also, radon gas can flow more easily through some soils than others, for example sand versus clay.
 Next, if the foundation in your house has a lot of cracks and openings like a sump pump there are more potential entry points for Radon.

 Testing is the only way to know if your home has elevated radon levels.

 You can test your home for radon yourself, using a kit that can be purchased online or from home supply stores.
 There are a few different types of kits, the most important thing is to use a long term test kit – one that takes 3 months to complete.